 Even with good oral hygiene habits, you can still develop a cavity.
 Cavities are incredibly common and can affect anyone, from children to adults.
 You might not feel pain or other obvious signs of cavities as they begin to develop, but there are some symptoms to know.

 If you think you are developing a cavity, contact your dentist.
 When left untreated, cavities can cause further problems like infection and even tooth loss.
 Along with regular brushing, flossing, and teeth cleaning, looking out for the signs of cavities can help you keep your mouth healthy.

 What are Cavities?

-Cavities are tooth decay that develops into holes or tiny openings.
+A cavity is tooth decay that manifests as a tiny hole or opening.
 Typically, bacteria and improper dental hygiene cause cavities.
 However, they are very common, and some people are at higher risk than others to develop cavities.
 High sugar intake can also cause cavities.

 Treatment For Cavities

 If cavities are not treated, they will get larger and affect deeper layers of your teeth.
 Eventually, you might need a root canal to fix the deeper infection that cavities can cause.
 You are also at risk for tooth loss if you do not see a dentist to treat your cavity.